 Crown molding does not always have to be installed against both the wall and the ceiling.
 For a fun effect, consider installing the crown only against the wall and moving it downward about one or two inches.
 The gap you create at the top provides a V-shaped pocket that can disguise speaker wires or LED tape lighting.

-Older style heavy plastic tube-covered rope lights are slowly being supplanted by ultra-lightweight LED tape strip lighting.
+Older-style heavy plastic tube-covered rope lights are slowly being supplanted by ultra-lightweight LED tape strip lighting.
 These are perfect for installing behind gapped crown molding to add cool, exciting, and lively moods to a room.
-Also, lighted crown molding can act as a friendlier substitute for glaring general room lighting from ceiling lights.
+Also, lighted crown molding can act as a friendlier substitute for the glaring general room lighting of ceiling fixtures.

 There are two alternatives to rigid wood crown molding.
 The first is a flexible plastic crown, such as Easy Crown Molding, that can be cut with scissors and applied with peel-and-stick adhesive.
 The second is a rigid, high-density polystyrene molding, such as So Simple Crown, that is is cut with a miter saw.
 These flexible products are easy to cut and install.
 Their flexibility allows them to conform to wall imperfections.
 However, the peel-and-stick adhesive can loosen and fail over time.